 To Jiang Cheng, this must be as good as a confession.
-His face lightened with rage, then with exhaustion.
+His face sharpened with rage and then laxened with exhaustion.
 Wei Wuxian knew that if the topic had been anything else, Jiang Cheng would have let away all of the ugly words now gathering through his mind—but Jiang Cheng, except for one memorable time, had always been rather shy with this.
 With Wei Wuxian’s status and what it meant for him.
 He never liked to speak of it if he could avoid it.

 “I couldn’t find any,” Wei Wuxian said.
 “They’ve all gone from the houses, all married.
 So, you can rest easy.
 I’ll be looking farther ahead now, not from people who answer to Yunmengjiang.”

 “And what will you do when you find them, Wei Wuxian?
 Will you bring them all here?
-Shall we find every single unwedded omega in the country a room in the Lotus Pier?”
+Should I find every single unwedded kunze in the country a room in the Lotus Pier?”

 It was Wei Wuxian’s turn to grind his teeth in frustration.
 He pushed himself off of the window ledge, standing so that Jiang Cheng had to look him right in the eye.
 “And what of it?” he asked.
 “You said it wasn’t a problem when I brought them with me, you said you didn’t care.”

-Wei Wuxian understood, then, why Jiang Cheng looked so distraught with the whole thing.
+Wei Wuxian understood, then, why Jiang Cheng looked so distraught about the whole thing.